Mike is a dairy farmer, working in partnership with his son.

-A past-President and board member of the European College of Bovine Health Management, he is actively involved along with colleagues in the UCD Herd Health Group in the promotion, development and implementation of herd health in Ireland.
-He is currently Chairperson of the BVD Technical Working Group.
+A European Specialist in Sheep Health Management, Michael is a past-President of the European College of Bovine Health Management, he is actively involved along with colleagues in the UCD Herd Health Group in the promotion, development and implementation of herd health in Ireland.

 Robin Talbot - Beef Farmer, Ballacolla, Co.
 Laois